pimiel/iBOTS-Essential-Computer-Tools-for-Researchers-Workshop/01 Managing Environments and Packages with Conda.md

  **Exercises**

-1. Creating environment by name
+1. Creating an environment by name
    1. Create a new empty Conda environment named `test_env`.
    2. List all environments to verify that `test_env` was created.
    3. Activate `test_env` and confirm activation.
    4. Deactivate the environment.

-2. Creating environment at a path
+2. Creating an environment at a specific path
    1. Create a new empty Conda environment in the directory `test_env2`.
    2. List all environments to verify that `test_env2` was created.
    3. In the File Explorer, verify that `test_env2` folder exists.